kenzh2020/AIRisk/README.md

-# AI risk management & Automation
+# AI risk - Governance of "guardrails" in Responsible AI